chrisspre/omm/graph/data/meta-model-schema.md

 ## Schema model element

 Schemas describe the entity model exposed by an OData service.
-[OData CSDL XML Version 4.01](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_Schema)
+See [OData CSDL XML](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_Schema)

+Schema is a child element of

 ### Properties of `Schema`